AustinHellerRepo/RustyChain/README.md

 - split_merge! conditions
   - This would allow the `send` from one `ChainLink` to make its way to different destination `ChainLink`s based on a conditional block per destination, allowing logical, asynchronous splitting of processing.
-- split_merge! more efficient round-robin
-  - If the current parallel `ChainLink` returned `None`, try all of the others (in order) until either all of them return `None` or a `Some` is found.